rickb777/runtemplate/README.md

    - (required) the name of the input template.

  * `-output <name>`
-   - the name of the output file to be written.
+   - the name of the output file.
 If `-tpl` is not specifed, `-output` is required, otherwise it is optional.

+ * `-prefix <prefix>`
+   - a prefix for the name of the output file.
+Ignored if `-output` is specified,

  * `-deps <name>,<name>,...`
    - adds more dependencies to be checked in addition to the template itself and the 'type' file (if any).